-The Contractor shall submit a quarterly Supportive Housing Report for all members who have requested or been referred for housing assistance as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The Supportive Housing Report shall include information regarding members who have been identified by, Contractor's Housing Specialist(or Coordinator) and/or its network of providers with housing need.
+The Contractor shall submit quarterly a Supportive Housing Report for all members who have requested or been referred for housing assistance as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Supportive Housing Report shall include information regarding members who have been identified by Contractor's Housing Specialist (or Coordinator) and/or its network of providers, with a housing need.
 Reported information includes the referral or intervention provided as well as the outcome of that referral or intervention if known.
 Referrals and interventions include referrals to apply to the AHCCCS Housing Administrator for Non-Title XIX/XXI supportive housing services (rent/utility subsidies and relocation services) as well as other mainstream housing or homeless programs for which they may be eligible for including but not limited to Public Housing Authority Housing Choice or other voucher programs, eviction prevention, and/or transitional or emergency shelter programs.
 Additionally, the Supportive Housing Report shall include the following:

 - 1. Date of Referral.

 - 2. Member Name.

 - 3. AHCCCSID.

-- 4. Homeless Management Information System (HMIS) ID Number, if available. - 5.
-Member included on Contractor High Cost High Needs Roster. - 6.
-SMI Indicator/Status. - 7.
-Needs assessment score from Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT), LOCUS, or other AHCCCS approved screening tool, if available. - 8.
-If member has designated housing navigation or supportive services? - 9.
-Member's current housing situation including homelessness. - 10.
-Referral or Intervention Provided and Outcomes (up to two). - 11.
+- 4. Homeless Management Identification System (HMIS) ID Number, if available.

+- 5. Member included on Contractor High Cost High Needs Roster. - 7.
+SMI Indicator. - 8.
+Needs assessment score from Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT), LOCUS, or other AHCCCS approved screening tool, if available. - 9.
+If member has designated housing navigation or supportive services. - 10.
+Member's current housing situation including homelessness. - 11.
+Referral or Intervention Provided and Outcomes (up to two). - 12.
 Date of housing placement or resolution.